stschiff/homepage-gatsby/src/data/posts/2021-03-24-Haskell-CLI.md

 ## Conclusion

 I know this was likely a bit more of Haskell than what I promised at the beginning, sorry.
 But I hope you got a glimpse into its power, expressiveness and composability.
 This ultimately allows programming by specification, which means that the programmer can focus more on specifying _what_ should happen rather than _how_ it happens.
 We started out by _specifying_ the interface through a data structure that already contained much of the logic we need for parsing options.
 This - together with a powerful compiler that guarantees type-correctness throughout -  leaves very little room for bugs and ultimately makes the program safer and its interface clearer.

+As written above: The sourcecode described here can also be viewed in full in a [dedicated github-repository](https://github.com/stschiff/haskell-cli-example).
+If you're new to Haskell and find this post interesting enough to give Haskell a chance, I recommend the freely available book and tutorial [Learn You a Haskell for Great Good](http://learnyouahaskell.com).